kschloeg/starter/README.md

 - If you prefer not to use `direnv`, the `.envrc` is safe to inspect and you can run `nvm use` manually in this project.

+Note about `asdf` and PATH

+- The project's `.envrc` strips `asdf` shims (`$HOME/.asdf/shims` and the common asdf libexec path) from the `PATH` for the direnv session so the `nvm` binary is used inside this repository.
+This change is local to the direnv-managed shell session and does not alter your global shell configuration.
+- To revert this behavior, run `direnv allow` with a modified `.envrc` (or remove the `asdf` filtering lines) and then `direnv reload`.

 And join the Nx community:

 - [Discord](https://go.nx.dev/community)